-- Decrease key-value of element x reference by h. - If the heap-property is violated, cut the parent edge of x, and make x into a root. - Adjust min-pointers, if necessary. - $\blacktriangleright$ Mark the (previous) parent of x.
+- Decrease key-value of element x reference by h. - ► If the heap-property is violated, cut the parent edge of x, and make x into a root. - Adjust min-pointers, if necessary. - Mark the (previous) parent of x (unless it's a root).